 Leckford Old Course is reported to be the finest and most challenging 9-hole course in the country, if not Europe.More information

 Leckford's a great choice for any golfer looking for a well maintained and established course; whether you're looking to improve your handicap, meet new friends or simply exercise in the beautiful surroundings, it offers a relaxed and friendly environmentMore Information

-The estate and the golf club is owned by the John Lewis Partnership, it is operated primarily for the use of Partners, their families and guests.
+The estate and the golf courses are owned by the John Lewis Partnership, it is operated primarily for the use of Partners, their families and guests.
 The Old Course was opened in 1929 and it has remained much as Colt designed it.
 It is recognised as one of the finest and most challenging nine hole courses in the country, and fully justifies the description of being a 'hidden gem'.
 The New Course is modern and creates the ideal complement to the Old, and the terrain of both is ideal, flint based chalk downland, with perfect drainage and excellent turf growing characteristics.
 This means that the course is playable all the year round, and only snow or very severe frost close them for play.